by Hannah Craven

 We’ve all heard about Merlin, but did you know that he originated from Carmarthen?
 As the story goes, the Welsh name Myrddin derived from Caerfyrddin – the Welsh name for Carmarthen.
 This mythical magician is mentioned in legends across the country, often linked to King Arthur – the tale of which has inspired stories for centuries.

-Set between Ferryside and Kidwelly, Maes yr Awel is a lovely four-bedroom dormer bungalow in the sleepy village of Llansaint.
-Just ten miles from Carmarthen, it is ideally positioned for guests to make the most of the many attractions in the area, including Folly Farm and the National Botanic Gardens of Wales.
+Set in the charming village of White Mill, just 4 miles away from the bustling town of Carmarthen, is this lovely two-bedroom annexe surrounded by lush countryside and boasting far-reaching views.
+It is ideally positioned for guests to make the most of the many attractions in the area, including Folly Farm and the National Botanic Gardens of Wales.

 If you don’t fancy spending the day with Dr Beynon’s creepy crawlies, perhaps a visit to see the Pembrokeshire Llamas sounds a little more appealing?
 A sanctuary for llamas in need of a loving home, visitors are welcome to come and spend the day with these friendly camelids.
 Offering guided walks and treks, it’s a great way to see the local area and make a new furry friend.

 Haven’t picked up a paintbrush since your school days?
 The Creative Cafe in Haverfordwest offers a variety of workshops, including pottery painting and clay handprints.
 It’s a good way to learn a new skill, and you’ll have something special to take back home with you at the end of the day.
 A great choice for those drizzly days!